June Jane O’Sullivan

 Visitation will be held Sunday, December 29, 5 – 8:00 pm with a 7:00pm Rosary at McNary-Moore Funeral Service, 107 5th street Colusa.
 A Mass of Christian Burial will be held 11:00 am Monday, December 30, 2019 at Williams Church of the Annunciation 627 8th Street, Williams, CA with burial to follow at the Holy Cross Catholic Cemetery, Colusa, CA. Arrangements entrusted to McNary-Moore Funeral Service FD 410.

-To plant a tree in memory of June Jane O'Sullivan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of June Jane O'Sullivan, please visit our floral store.